vanberge/learn-gcp-terraform/README.md

    * Create your workspace, and then create a couple of necessary variables
    * Create GOOGLE_CREDENTIALS as an environment variable, mark as sensistive, and paste contents of json key file you created using the ```sed``` command.
    * Create a terraform (not envrionment) variable value called ```project_id```, and use the ID of the GCP project that you want terraform to deploy into as the value, including quotes.
 IE ```"gcp-terraform"```.
-   * On the (Tokens page)[https://app.terraform.io/app/settings/tokens], create a new API Token named ```github-actions-token```.
+   * On the [Tokens page](https://app.terraform.io/app/settings/tokens), create a new API Token named ```github-actions-token```.
 Copy and save the token which will be used in the next section

 * Visit github.com and sign in
    * Fork this repository as your own